bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 Re-run the pipeline specifying the path to the `nf` file (relative or absolute)
-to check everything is still working.
+to check it still works.

 ```
 nextflow run junction_detection_pipeline/junction_detection.nf